DataDog/terraform-provider-datadog/docs/resources/synthetics.md

   - `min_failure_duration` - (Optional) How long the test should be in failure before alerting (integer, number of seconds, max 7200).
 Default is 0.
   - `min_location_failed` - (Optional) Threshold below which a synthetics test is allowed to fail before sending notifications.
 Default is 1.
   - `accept_self_signed` - (Optional) For type=ssl, true or false
+  - `allow_insecure` - (Optional) For type=api, true or false.
+Allow your HTTP test go on with connection even if there is an error when validating the certificate.
 - `locations` - (Required) Please refer to [Datadog documentation](https://docs.datadoghq.com/synthetics/api_test/#request) for available locations (e.g. "aws:eu-central-1")
 - `device_ids` - (Optional) "laptop_large", "tablet" or "mobile_small" (only available if type=browser)
 - `status` - (Required) "live", "paused"